YoruCathy/Chi-Bot/README.md

 Despite the fact that Chi sells vegetable on a 007 basis, he is popular because he can give immediate technical support for any problem, if he is in a good mood.
 For an obvious question or inappropriate timing, or a certain moment that he is not in a good mood, he will randomly reply `哦` `冷漠` `不知道.png`.

 ## How it works
+## Update
+04.12 A naive generator has been created!
+04.12 Alex Chi has become a fan of HoshinoGenn 星野源（ほしの げん）.
+Considering a new feature: start a twitter bot, which tweets about HoshinoGenn, and sells vegetable as well.
 ## License
 Chi Bot is licensed under [WTFPL](http://www.wtfpl.net/).